MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tolongfunction.md

 ## Returns

-If conversion is successful, result will be a long number.
+If conversion is successful, the result is a long number.
-If conversion is not successful, result will be `null`.
+If conversion isn't successful, the result is `null`.

 ## Example